 Waggrakine has a high value on ensuring the needs of all students are met in an inclusive and informed environment.
 To ensure our special needs students needs are met on an ongoing basis we have prioritised and funded the following:

-• Waggrakine Learning Support Team consisting of our Principal, Deputy Principal, Learning Support Coordinator, Autism Intervention Specialist Teacher and Education Assistant.
+• Waggrakine Learning Support Team consisting of our Principal, Deputy Principals, Learning Support Coordinator, Lead AIEO and School Psychologist.

 • School Psychologist 2 days a week